Home | Buy, Donate, Terms of Use, Copyright | Printing & Display Tips

 Atomic Orbitals

-Atomic Orbitals (1 page)
+Atomic Orbitals (Color)

 Print at letter size (11x8.5 in) or poster size.

-Buy poster
+Buy Poster

 This color-coded chart shows what atoms look like.
 This chart shows all the fundamental atomic electron orbitals as electron probability density distributions (fuzzy clouds), which is close as you can get to visualizing what an atom really looks like.
 The orbitals are labeled.
 It describes other ways to visualize atoms, namely, electron orbits (like planets) and surfaces of constant probability (bulgy blobs).
 It has a small periodic table showing in which order the electron shells are filled.